remoteinterview/zero/docs/svelte/README.md

 # Svelte

-Zero can bundle and render Svelte.
+Zero can bundle and render Svelte pages.
 Zero treats each `.svelte` file in your project folder as a separate page.
+Svelte pages are also server-rendered.

 If your svelte component resides in `./about.svelte` file, it's exposed at `http://<SERVER>/about`.